WiIIiam278/flesh/content/index.md

 ---
 ::

-This site contains easily-accessible documentation and information about my various projects.
-Additionally, I provide human support for my Minecraft plugins through the HuskHelp Discord.
+Welcome! &mdash; This site contains information and documentation for my various Minecraft plugins and game projects.
+I hope you can find what you need here, but if you have a question, feel free to reach out over Discord!

 ::button-link
 ---